flond7/hallway_fe_ng/README_ANGULAR.md

 ## constants.ts
 Rember they can be imported in .ts files but to use them in a template you need to reassign them to a new variable defined in the view .ts file

+# Login with django
+- Create an auth service where you have a login function.
+This function sends the credential and receives a JWT token in return
+- Store the token in html cookies (install)

+- Create an Interceptor with the purpose of adding the JWT token to any http request sent ng g interceptor authentication

+- create a function to get the CSRF token (which is a token required for CORS)